Hyun-Sung/bcs-data-generation/Projects-Data/README.md

 six 1.16.0

 A config.json file will need to be configured.
-An example one is included
+An example one is included a path to the config file will be needed for the mongodbconnector file and the datageneration.py file.

 notes:
 the projects documents have a different unique way of doing document ids that requires a binary conversion.